timo2009/admin/Version 1.1/readme.txt

 User language:
 German

 !!!
-This Version is NOT finish !!!
+This Version is finish !!!